-However if you are using an icing bag to make cupcakes with icing piled high you might want to stop at 3.
+However, if you are using an icing bag to make cupcakes with icing piled high you might want to stop at 3.
 Or if you are icing cookies with a knife you might want to add one more tablespoon to make the icing easier to spread, especially if little ones are helping you.

-Adding the perfect amount of milk is really the only trick part in making icing, and the secret to doing this successfully is to add just 1 tablespoon at a time and check the icing after you blend that tablespoon of milk in to see if it is at the consistency you want yet.
+Adding the perfect amount of milk is really the only tricky part in making the icing, and the secret to doing this successfully is to add just 1 tablespoon at a time and check the icing after you blend that tablespoon of milk in to see if it is at the consistency you want yet.

 If you want colored icing I like to add the coloring in last and then beat it one more time until the color is all mixed in.

 Want a simple basic cookbook to guide you in the kitchen?
-Checkout the Better Homes & Gardens cookbook
+Check out the Better Homes & Gardens cookbook

 - ½ cup butter (1 stick)